 Doing what is right versus what is easy

-The tedium of micro-managing/helping with homework versus making dinner and talking with my kid or going to bed or relaxing versus reading with each child and tucking them in at night.
+There is the tedium of micro-managing/helping with homework versus making dinner and talking with my kids.
+Each night also brings the choice of relaxing watching TV or reading with each child and tucking them in.
 These are just two examples of disciplined caring choices we have to make as parents now.
 Most of the time we try to do them all, but it is oh so tempting to give in to our desire for the easy and least effortful.

 It takes all my self-control to help my kids with their homework instead of just asking about it while I put dinner together.
 I have a hard time multi-tasking, so asking me to go over homework when I’m making dinner, kind of blows my mind.
 I know I’ve responded irritably too many times.
 It takes self-discipline to do what is best for our children in the long run.

 I remember when my kids were little we would be so exhausted by the end of the day but my ex-husband and I would trade-off who reads to whom each night.
 He would take the boys one night and I would read to our daughter, then we’d switch the next night.
 So many nights I dragged my weary ass upstairs to sit on the bed with one child or another.
 I so wanted to be done and watch a television show for adults (anything not on Nickelodeon or Disney Channel) or just go to bed and read to myself.
 I know I rushed the reading.
 I know I had a scowly face some nights.
 I’m sorry for those now.
 I know there were many sweet nights of reading funny stories and hearing my kids’ inner-most thoughts.